Fertility testing for women

 If you’re not having periods

 Back to top

-If you finished your cancer treatment at least six months ago and haven’t had any periods, a blood test can show whether your ovaries are still producing eggs.
+If you finished your cancer treatment at least six months ago and haven’t had any periods, a blood test can show whether your ovaries are still releasing eggs.

-The test can show whether you’ve become menopausal, which means you’ve stopped producing eggs or are producing fewer and fewer eggs.
+The test can show whether you’ve become menopausal, which means you’ve stopped releasing eggs or are producing fewer eggs.

+You can have the tests done for free on the NHS.
+If you decide to have testing done privately, you will have to pay.
 If you’re menopausal, your ovaries may still be releasing an egg every now and again.
-So your doctor will advise you to still use contraception if you’re having sex and don’t want to become pregnant.
+So your doctor will tell you to keep using contraception if you’re having sex and don’t want to get pregnant.
 Your doctor may also recommend that you start taking hormones, either as the contraceptive pill or HRT.

-Unfortunately, it’s not possible to predict accurately whether a cancer treatment will definitely cause the menopause.
-But your cancer doctor should be able to tell you whether there’s a chance of you having an early menopause.
+It’s not possible to accurately predict whether a cancer treatment will definitely cause the menopause.
+Your cancer doctor should be able to tell you whether there’s a chance of you having an early menopause.